ahmdkhalil/Standardized-Test-Analysis/README.md

 ## The Problem Statement

-#### After browsing through the datasets given, we found out that SAT has lower participation rate than ACT
+After browsing through the datasets given, SAT has lower participation rate than ACT.
+My objective is to provide solutions to improve participation rate for SAT.

 ## Data Import

-### Imported datasets for SAT and ACT for the years 2017-2019
+Imported datasets for SAT and ACT for the years 2017-2019

 ## Exploratory Data Analysis